Hydrozoa: Medusae

-Lifecycle
+Life cycle

 Hydroid colonies are usually dioecious, which means they have separate sexes—all the polyps in each colony are either male or female, but not usually both sexes in the same colony.
 In some species, the reproductive polyps, known as gonozooids (or "gonotheca" in thecate hydrozoans) bud off asexually produced medusae.
 These tiny, new medusae (which are either male or female) mature and spawn, releasing gametes freely into the sea in most cases.
 Zygotes become free-swimming planula larvae or actinula larvae that either settle on a suitable substrate (in the case of planulae), or swim and develop into another medusa or polyp directly (actinulae).
 Colonial hydrozoans include siphonophore colonies, Hydractinia, Obelia, and many others.

 In hydrozoan species with both polyp and medusa generations, the medusa stage is the sexually reproductive phase.
 Medusae of these species of Hydrozoa are known as "hydromedusae".
 Most hydromedusae have shorter lifespans than the larger scyphozoan jellyfish.
 Some species of hydromedusae release gametes shortly after they are themselves released from the hydroids (as in the case of fire corals), living only a few hours, while other species of hydromedusae grow and feed in the plankton for months, spawning daily for many days before their supply of food or other water conditions deteriorate and cause their demise.

 Additionally, some hydrozoan species (particularly in Turritopsis genus) share an unusual life cycle among the animals - they can transform themselves from sexually mature medusae stage back to their juvenile hydroid stage.

 Systematics and evolution

 The earliest hydrozoans may be from the Vendian (late Precambrian), more than 540 million years ago.

 Hydrozoan systematics are highly complex.
 Several approaches for expressing their interrelationships were proposed and heavily contested since the late 19th century, but in more recent times a consensus seems to be emerging.

 Historically, the hydrozoans were divided into a number of orders, according to their mode of growth and reproduction.
 Most famous among these was probably the assemblage called "Hydroida", but this group is apparently paraphyletic, united by plesiomorphic (ancestral) traits.
 Other such orders were the Anthoathecatae, Actinulidae, Laingiomedusae, Polypodiozoa, Siphonophorae and Trachylina.

-As far as can be told from the molecular and morphological data at hand, the Siphonophora for example were just highly specialized "hydroids," whereas the Limnomedusae—presumed to be a "hydroid" suborder—were simply very primitive hydrozoans and not closely related to the other "hydroids."
+As far as can be told from the molecular and morphological data at hand, the Siphonophora for example were just highly specialized "hydroids", whereas the Limnomedusae—presumed to be a "hydroid" suborder—were simply very primitive hydrozoans and not closely related to the other "hydroids".
 So, the hydrozoans now are at least tentatively divided into two subclasses, the Leptolinae (containing the bulk of the former "Hydroida" and the Siphonophora) and the Trachylinae, containing the others (including the Limnomedusae).
 The monophyly of several of the presumed orders in each subclass is still in need of verification.

 In any case, according to this classification, the hydrozoans can be subdivided as follows, with taxon names emended to end in "-ae":